Back to Insights

 2026-03-30

 Exclusions are usually not the loudest part of a vendor proposal.
-They are the part buried in contracts, appendices, exclusions tabs, and side notes that change the real commercial picture after a headline price has already anchored the comparison.
+They are the part buried in contracts, appendices, exclusions tabs, and side notes that change the real evaluation picture after a tidy response summary has anchored the comparison.

 Where exclusions usually hide

-They often appear in contracts, appendices, terms and conditions, assumptions sections, or spreadsheet tabs that procurement teams only revisit once something looks inconsistent.
+They often appear in contracts, appendices, terms and conditions, assumptions sections, or response tabs that procurement teams only revisit once something looks inconsistent.

 That makes them easy to miss in manual comparison, especially when each supplier structures the submission differently.